cran/gorica/README.md

 ## Workflow

-Add gorica to your existing R workflow, and evaluate informative hypotheses for your familiar R analyses\!
+Add gorica to your existing R workflow, and evaluate informative hypotheses for your familiar R analyses!
 Here is an example for testing an informative hypothesis about mean differences in an ANOVA:

 ``` r